n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.lonescale.md

 # LoneScale

-The LoneScale node allows you to automate work in LoneScale and integrate LoneScale with other applications. n8n has built-in support for a wide range of LoneScale features, which includes creating, and updating .
+The LoneScale node allows you to automate work in LoneScale and integrate LoneScale with other applications. n8n has built-in support for managing Lists and Items in LoneScale.

 On this page, you'll find a list of operations the LoneScale node supports, and links to more resources.